- Search The Registry

 - Creating Support

 On this date in 1933, The National Industrial Recovery Act (NIRA) was passed into law.

-However, the NIRA was declared unconstitutional by the Supreme Court in 1935 and not replaced.
+However, the Supreme Court declared the NIRA unconstitutional in 1935, and it was not replaced.
 The legislation was enacted during the Great Depression in the United States as part of President Franklin D. Roosevelt's New Deal legislative program.
 Section 7(a) of the bill, which protected collective bargaining rights for unions, proved contentious (especially in the Senate), but both chambers eventually passed the legislation.
 President Roosevelt signed the bill into law.

 The Act had two main sections (or "titles").
-Title I was devoted to industrial recovery, authorizing the promulgation of industrial codes of fair competition, guaranteed trade union rights, permitted the regulation of working standards, and regulating the price of certain refined petroleum products and their transportation.
-Title II established the Public Works Administration, outlined the projects and funding opportunities it could engage in.
+Title I was devoted to industrial recovery, authorizing the promulgation of industrial codes of fair competition, guaranteeing trade union rights, permitting the regulation of working standards, and regulating the price of certain refined petroleum products and their transportation.
+Title II established the Public Works Administration and outlined the projects and funding opportunities it could engage in.
 Title II also provided funding for the Act.
-It authorized the president to issue executive orders establishing some 700 industrial cartels, which restricted output and forced wages and prices above market levels.
+It authorized the president to issue executive orders establishing some 700 industrial cartels, restricting output, and forcing wages and prices above market levels.
 The minimum wage regulations made it illegal for employers to hire people who weren’t worth the minimum because they lacked skills.